 A later start can help close the attainment gap.
 At present, children from disadvantaged homes are often less well-prepared for formal learning than other youngsters.
 A kindergarten stage gives all children time and sensitive adult support to develop the capacities and skills that underpin educational success and lifelong learning.
 It would provide a genuinely ‘level playing field’ for all Scotland’s children.

 It could also help close the gender gap.
 Boys tend to lag behind girls in terms of ‘school readiness’, so a later start on formal schooling should help level the educational playing field for them too.
 Girls would benefit from more time to develop physical and emotional strengths through play (see above), which should promote gender equality in the long-term.

 If kindergartens are so good, why don’t we have them already?

 We’re trapped by history and tradition.
 In 1870, the English parliament chose an early school starting age so children’s mothers could provide cheap labour in factories.
 Scotland followed suit, and ever since we’ve taken it for granted that formal education must start at five.
-(Only 12% of countries worldwide start children at school so early – and all are ex-members of the British Empire.)
+(Only 12% of countries worldwide start children at school so early – and all bar one are ex-members of the British Empire.)